Short on time? Then the key things to know are:

 Can you eat steak when pregnant?

 Meat is a great source of protein and can safely be eaten during pregnancy provided it has been cooked through.
-Undercooked meat may contain toxoplasma bacteria which may cause complications for your baby so should be avoided.
+Undercooked meat may contain toxoplasma bacteria which may cause complications for your baby and put them at risk of toxoplasmosis.
+You should therefore avoid undercooked meats at all times.

 Pepperoni, parma ham and chorizo are cured meats which have not been cooked and potentially contain bacteria.
-However, these meats can safely be eaten once cooked to a high temperature.
+However, pregnant women can eat these meats is they have been safely cooked to a high temperature.

 Pate is a potential source of Listeria and should be avoided when pregnant.
 Liver pate is a particular risk because liver contains high levels of vitamin A which can be harmful to your baby.